1823–1882

 Additional Resources

-Very little has been written about Marie Vespermann, aside from one Wikipedia entry (under her maiden name), another entry (under the name Maria Arndts), and a short entry (under the name Marie Görres) in the International Encyclopedia of Women Composers: Classical and Serious Music, edited by Aaron I. Cohen (New York: Bowker, 1981).
+Very little has been written about Marie Vespermann, aside from one Wikipedia entry (under her maiden name), another entry (under the name Maria Arndts), and a short entry (under the name Marie Görres) in the International Encyclopedia of Women Composers: Classical and Serious Music, ed.
+Aaron I. Cohen (Bowker, 1981).

 Did you know?